anu-techie/funName/README.md

 # funname
 # share some memorable moments with friends
-# such tiny excitement makes smile
+# such a tiny excitement makes smile